Depressed in the Summer? Eat More Blueberries!

 Summer Blues?
 Eat Blueberries!

-In this post, I talk about how a vegan diet, and specifically blueberry consumption, can help to alleviate summertime depression.
+Did you know that a vegan diet, and more specifically blueberry consumption, can actually help alleviate summertime depression?

 Summertime depression: What is it?